 Data from the UK DECC network are used to assess atmospheric trends and UK emissions of these gases, as well as feeding into other research programmes, such as the Advanced Global Atmospheric Gases Experiment (AGAGE).
 Data archives can be found on CEDA and WDCGG.

-Further information on the unique atmospheric observations network, including project reports, is available on the project web-site: Atmospheric Trends.
+Further information on this unique atmospheric observations network, including project reports, is available on the project web-site: Atmospheric Trends

 Further information on how this data is used to support verification of the UK Greenhouse Gas Inventory is available in the UK Greenhouse Gas Inventory Report.